EmptyButter/emptybutter.github.io/_tabs/about.md

 ## About

-I build cool products with embedded electronics and software.
+I build cool products with embedded electronics, firmware, and software.

-I'm highly skilled in ethical hacking, with a current focus on web applications, Windows Active Directory, and IoT security.
+Well-versed in ethical hacking, with a current focus on web applications, Windows Active Directory, and IoT security.

 Veteran HackTheBox player.